-However, the mic is simple this time around, unlike the Kraken 7.1 V2, the mic doesn’t have any mute-light indicator or muting feature built onto it, rather everything is controlled through the in-line controls or the USB Controller.
+However, the mic is simple this time around, unlike the Kraken 7.1 V2, the mic doesn’t have any mute indicator or muting feature built onto it, rather everything is controlled through the in-line controls or the USB Controller.

 As we’d expect from Razer all wires are braided including the USB controller’s wire as well.
 Talking about wires, we do have an in-line volume rocker and mic mute controls in case if anyone wants to take them on an analog ride.
-I really appreciate this approach from Razer, usually, USB powered headphones don’t have analog controls and the user is bound to connect the USB in order to take full control of the headphone.
+I really appreciate this approach from Razer, usually, USB powered headphones don’t have analogue controls and the user is bound to connect the USB in order to take full control of the headphone.

 Taking a look at the USB controller/amp, it looks stealthy and simple at the same time.
-On the front, we have Volume controls and a mic-mute button that lits up in red color when the mic is muted.
+On the front, we have volume controls and a mic-mute button that lits up in red colour when the mic is muted.
 You get two type volume/mic controls (Analog & Digital) in total.
 Moving on to the right side of the USB controller we have Game/Chat Balance rocker and a THX Spatial Audio toggle.
-On the left side, there’s a Bass boost rocker that helps in boosting the bass while ruining the whole audio experience as well, we’ll get to this later in the performance section below.
+On the left side, there’s a bass boost rocker that helps in boosting the bass while ruining the whole audio experience as well, we’ll get to this later in the performance section below.

 Performance – Gaming & Music

 The performance of this headset is where it didn’t impress me at all.
-Don’t get me wrong here, it is great for the purpose it was made for, “Gaming”, but I guess I expected more.
+Don’t get me wrong here, it is great for the purpose it was made for, “Gaming”, but I expected more.
 Nevertheless here’s my take on the performance.
 Also, I’ll be using three basic audio terminologies below in order to explain the performance of the headphones.